collin90/Nautilus/README.md

    RESEND_API_KEY=your_key_here
    ```

+### 2. Understanding Test Email Delivery

+During development, emails are handled differently depending on the recipient:

+**For most test emails:**
+- Emails are **NOT sent to real email addresses**
+- Instead, they're delivered to: `delivered+{email-label}@resend.dev`
+  - Example: If you register on the Nautilus app with `john.doe@example.com`, the email goes to `delivered+john.doe@resend.dev`
+- These emails can be viewed in the Resend dashboard (see below)

+**For the nautilus-devs@outlook.com account:**
+- Emails **ARE delivered** to the real Outlook inbox
+- Use this if you want to test the full email experience
+- **Contact Collin Hughes** to get the Outlook account password

-### 2. Viewing Test Emails in Resend
+### 3. Viewing Test Emails in Resend Dashboard

-During development, all emails are sent to a test domain and can be viewed in the Resend dashboard.
+All development emails can be previewed in the Resend dashboard:

 1. **Login to Resend**: Visit [https://resend.com/login](https://resend.com/login)
    - Email: `nautilus-devs@outlook.com`